Taiwan travel guide

 Transfer between terminals: The Skytrain provides free transport between Terminal 1 and Terminal 2, and a shuttle bus also connects the two terminals.
 There are regular buses to Taipei's other international airport, Songshan.

 Getting to the city: Several bus companies provide services to Taipei and other destinations around Taiwan.
-The journey to Taipei takes about 55 minutes and one-way fares are around TWD 125.
+The journey to Taipei takes about 55 minutes.
 Tickets can be bought at counters in the arrivals section and the bus platforms are located outside the terminals.
 Buses depart the airport roughly every 20 minutes.
 Taxis are available 24 hours a day, but are more expensive.
 Taxis are metered.
 There is a shuttle bus to the high speed rail service which connects travellers to various stations in the city.
 Note that there is a Visitor's Desk in the Arrivals hall with English speaking assistance; if you have missed your transport connection, they will make telephone calls for you.

 Car rental: Car rental service counters are located in the Arrivals lobby of both terminals.